sCrypt-Inc/scryptlib/README.md

 > Javascript SDK for integration of Bitcoin SV Smart Contracts written in the sCrypt language.

-## Guide

-[**sCrypt**](https://scryptdoc.readthedocs.io) is a high-level programming language for writing smart contracts on Bitcoin SV.
-This SDK aims to provide useful tools to help developers integrate sCrypt smart contracts to their Javascript-based projects.
-Our recommended procedure of developing smart contract based applications is as follows:

-1. Contract Development and Test

-[The sCrypt Visual Studio Extension](https://marketplace.visualstudio.com/items?itemName=bsv-scrypt.sCrypt) is a tool for developers to write, test, and debug sCrypt smart contracts.
-There is also a [boilerplate](https://github.com/scrypt-sv/boilerplate) project to help beginners to bootstrap quickly.

-2. Contract Integration and Application Launch

-After developing and unit testing the smart contracts, the next step is to integrate them into your application which is written in other languages such as Javascript or Python.
-Integration tests should be run on Bitcoin SV [Testnet](https://test.whatsonchain.com/) or [Scaling Test Network(STN)](https://bitcoinscaling.io/) before launching the application to the public on mainnet.

 ## Installation

 You can install `scryptjs` in your project as usual: